-The relief sought by PG&E and SCE is targeted at undoing the determination made by the Commission in the End of Rate Freeze Decisions that only revenue from frozen rates may be used to pay off costs incurred during the rate freeze.
-The UDCs seek to have this determination reversed such that they can use post rate freeze revenues to pay down the large under-collection of costs amassed this summer due to the spike in wholesale electric costs.
+The relief sought by PG&E and SCE is targeted at undoing the determination made by the Commission in the End of Rate Freeze Decisions that costs incurred during the rate freeze must be recovered during the rate freeze, with limited exception (376)..
+The UDCs seek to reverse the CPUC’s determination so that they may recover their undercollected electricity procurement costs incurred during the rate freeze to be recovered after the rate freeze.
+The undercollections were incurred when the wholesale electricity costs caused the utilities bundled costs to exceed the rate freeze.
 Both SCE and PG&E cite Section 1708 of the Public Utilities Code and supporting case law for the proposition that the Commission has continuing discretionary jurisdiction to rescind, alter or amend any of its prior orders, including the ones in question, at any time.
 While recognizing that the Commission has only utilized its authority under extraordinary circumstances, the UDCs reason that “the gravely dysfunctional California energy markets,” and its effect on their operations qualify as such extraordinary circumstances, entitling them to the relief requested.
 The UDCs are wrong.
 While the circumstances precipitating the UDCs’ request might be viewed as extraordinary, the existence of extraordinary circumstances does not, in all cases, warrant reversal of a Commission decision.

 As recognized by the UDCs, there are three independent grounds that the Commission has cited as justification for the reopening and modification of a final Commission decision – (1) significant new facts; (2) a material change in conditions; or (3) a basic misconception of law or fact by the Commission.
 The UDCs claim that they have satisfied not just one, but all three of these grounds, thus warranting a modification of the End of Rate Freeze Decisions in the manner requested.
 The fact is that, even if it was conceded that significant new facts exist (e.g., the sizeable increase in electric costs this summer), and that such has resulted in a material change of conditions (e.g., severe under-collections of UDCs’ costs of operations) since the time the End of Rate Freeze Decisions were rendered, these concessions would not be sufficient basis for the Commission to grant the relief sought by the UDCs.
 Despite the UDCs’ insinuations to the contrary, the Commission’s determination that the UDCs could not recover costs incurred during the rate freeze after the termination of such freeze was not based upon any particular fact or condition that if altered would merit a change in that determination.
-Rather, the Commission’s decisions on this point were grounded solely in the interpretation of statute (namely Public Utilities Code Sections 367 and 368(a)).
+Rather, the Commission’s decisions on this point were grounded solely in the legal interpretation of statute (namely Public Utilities Code Sections 367 and 368(a)).
 Thus, the only basis upon which these decisions can be changed is showing that the Commission’s determination was grounded in a basic misinterpretation of the law.
 The Commission has already been presented with such a challenge to its statutory interpretation, and the Commission has firmly rejected it.
 The mere fact that the UDCs are bringing that same challenge again should not produce a different result.

 Specifically, in Decision 00-03-058, the Commission, addressing PG&E’s request for rehearing of its determination that only revenues from frozen rates may be used to pay off costs incurred during the rate freeze presented PG&E’s argument as follows: